The trail

 A hub for active transportation

-The trail will be an active transportation central spine, with which local trails and bike paths would connect.
+The trail will be an active transportation spine, with which local trails and bike paths would connect.
 Why not have rail with a trail?

 A safer alternative